0xsirsaif/sweet-smelling-projects/README.md

-A selection of enticing/sweet-smelling open source projects to read.
+A selection of sweet-smelling open source projects to read.

 ### Small-sized